litongjava/whisper-cpp-server/README.md

 # whisper-cpp service

-## Real-time speech
+## Whisper-CPP-Server Introduction
+Whisper-CPP-Server is a high-performance speech recognition service written in C++, designed to provide developers and enterprises with a reliable and efficient speech-to-text inference engine.
+This project implements technology from ggml to perform inference on the open-source Whisper model.
+While ensuring speed and accuracy, it supports pure CPU-based inference operations, allowing for high-quality speech recognition services without the need for specialized hardware accelerators.

 Real-time speech recognition and display of recognition results in the browser backend
 ```
 https://github.com/litongjava/whisper-cpp-server
 ```